Python-to-Grapa Migration Guide

 value = arr[1]; /* Returns 20 */

-- Use bracket notation or
+- Use bracket notation for $ARRAY access.

 .get(index)

-for $ARRAY. - Dot notation and
+is not supported for arrays.- Dot notation and

 .get("key")